 If you or a loved one comes across hospice fraud, just say no, and report it to our California Senior Medicare Patrol (SMP) at 1-855-613-7080.

 Also, please spread the word about these scams and help empower others to protect themselves and their loved ones.
 We have a hospice fraud alert available in 9 languages.
-And we have a recently archived webinar on hospice fraud on Thursday October 24th at 10a.m.
+And we also have a free webinar on hospice fraud on Thursday October 24th at 10a.m.
 Join us!